RickdeJager/stegseek/README.md

 # :zap: Stegseek

-Stegseek is a lightning fast steghide cracker the can be used to extract hidden data from jpeg files.
-It is built as a fork of the original steghide project.
-As a result it is _thousands of times_ faster than other crackers and can run through the entirety of **`rockyou.txt` in under 2 seconds.**
+Stegseek is a lightning fast steghide cracker that can be used to extract hidden data from files.
+It is built as a fork of the original steghide project and, as a result, it is _thousands of times_ faster than other crackers and can run through the entirety of **`rockyou.txt`\* in under 2 seconds.**

-## Demo with a randomly picked password
+Stegseek can also be used to extract steghide metadata without a password, which can be used to test whether a file contains steghide data.

+>\* `rockyou.txt` is a well-known password list with over 14 million passwords.

+## Demo: random rockyou.txt password (in real time)

 ![](./.demo/crack.gif "PoC || GTFO")